 Skip to main content

-What is Fair Housing?#
+What Is Fair Housing?#

-All persons are entitled equal access to housing.
 Fair housing laws were enacted to provide equal housing opportunities.
 It is illegal to discriminate on the basis of a person's protected class in the sale, rental or financing of housing.
-According to the U.S. Department of Housing and Urban Development: National Fair Housing Act.
-(1968, Title VIII of the Civil Rights Act, and 1988 Amendments), protected classes include: sex, national origin, familial status (including children under 18), race, ancestry, disability, sexual orientation, color, creed, marital status, or retaliation for opposing a discriminatory practice.

 The Fair Housing Act covers most housing.
 In some circumstances, the Act exempts owner-occupied buildings with no more than four units, single-family housing sold or rented without the use of a broker, and housing operated by organizations and private clubs that limit occupancy to members.